Dhading Reconstruction Project

 Representatives of Rangjung Yeshe Shenpen and monks of KNSL were impressed by the commitment and willingness of all the 310 members of the resettled community.
 Even if they didn’t have any money to start the construction of the houses, they started work with whatever they had: natural resources, some knowledge and a lot of willingness.
 They started digging the eight feet deep holes needed in order to make solid foundations and under the supervision of the two carpenters of the community, they built all the frames for the doors and windows of their eventual houses.

 Chökyi Nyima Rinpoche came to know about this project that perfectly fitted with his vision of Shenpen’s involvement in post-earthquake work.
 For Rinpoche, Shenpen had to move from relief to reconstruction work and had to choose a project and get 100% involve in it.
 This project was perfect for us!
-After visiting the site, meeting with different members of the community, evaluating the financial and material cost of such a project, the whole family of KNSL decided to jump into the adventure trying to give the gift of opportunity to a devastated community.
+After visiting the site, meeting with different members of the community, evaluating the financial, material and xxx cost of such a project, the whole family of KNSL decided to jump into the adventure trying to give the gift of opportunity to a devastated community.

 From then and under the guidance of Chökyi Nyima Rinpoche, Rangjung Yeshe Shenpen sponsors the construction of 55 houses for 55 amazingly resilient families.
 But in order to build these houses promptly and solidly, we are asking for all of you to help them by sponsoring a house or a part of a house, by volunteering, or sharing with us your knowledge or your network.